Photos by Alice Martins

-About 2,500 people marched through the streets to the centre of São Paulo, Brazil on Saturday to protest against the cost of hosting the World Cup.
-The sun was beating down and the temperature was hitting 29 degrees as people gathered on Avenida Paulista with flags, drums and – in many cases – black bloc gear.
+About 2,500 people marched through the streets to the center of São Paulo, Brazil on Saturday to protest against the cost of hosting the World Cup.
+The sun was beating down and the temperature was hitting 29 degrees as people gathered on Avenida Paulista with flags, drums and, in many cases, black bloc gear.
 The march was billed as the first action against the World Cup in São Paulo in 2014, on the day that the city celebrated its 460th anniversary.

-Those who weren't being cuffed by the police were running through the streets of downtown and Bela Vista, one of the city's big Italian districts.
-In Consolação, I saw a VW Beetle on fire.
-Some say demonstrators torched it on purpose, others that it was caught by a flaming mattress that was being chucked around in the petrol bomb bonanza.
+Those who weren't being cuffed by the police were running through the streets of downtown and Bela Vista, one of the city's big Italian districts In Consolação, torching cars on the way.

 On Saturday, the Military Police's Twitter announced that 128 people were detained for questioning.
 A call to the Department of Public Safety yesterday revealed that, in total, 135 people were arrested, among them 12 minors.